rauldotgit/docs/docs/base/settingUpFeatureFlag.md

 # Process of setting up the feature flag

-Feature flags are easier than experiments.
-Don't need to keep the eye on the statistic by feature flag, but you need to focus on why needed this feature flag and when to enable or disable it.
+Feature flags are easier to manage than experiments.
+Instead of tracking their stats constantly, just determine whether they are needed and when to switch them on or off.

 1. Create feature flag
 2. Disable it